jijames/pyTut/README.md

 ## Requirements
 * [Python 3](https://www.python.org/downloads/)
 * An Internet connection
 * Part 2 calls ssdeep.exe.
 If you are not using Windows, change for your OS.
+Usually you can just make sure ssdeep is in your PATH.

 ## Nice-to-haves
 * A text editor - like [Atom](https://atom.io/)